 CHEM Method Part Groups:

-Chem-Method-Other: Includes all CHEM methods except for those with distinct numerical detection limits and thresholds, e.g. Detection limit <=0.005 mIU/L, Detection limit <= 5ng/L, etc.

-Comment: This content is still under development and we will probably exclude additional methods from this coarse group.
+Method-Other: Includes all CHEM methods (and blank ones) except:

+“Detection limit*”, “High sensitivity method”, “screen*”, “Confirm*”

+(“screen*” will show up for DRUG/TOX, but not for CHEM)

 Class: COAG

-COAG Specimen Part Groups:
+COAG Specimen (“SYSTEMCORE”) Part Groups:

-Intravascular - any: Bld, BldC, ser, plas, PPP, PRP, SerPl, PPP/Bld
+Intravascular - any: Bld, BldC, Plas, PPP, PPP/Bld, PRP, Ser, Ser/Plas

-All Super System terms are distinguished
+All Super System terms (the text after a ^) should be distinguished.
+In other words, treat system and super system as unit (e.g. “PPP^control”) so that different super systems won’t be mixed.

 NOTE: There is a case discrepancy between what’s in the Part Super System terms which are capitalized (i.e. Control) vs what’s in LOINC which is not capitalized (i.e. PPP^control)